Hydrus73/aho-corasick/README.md

-This is an implementation of the Aho-Corasick algorithm that I made for my programming team library.
+This is an implementation of the Aho-Corasick algorithm that I made for my programming team's library.
 Compile and run AhoCorasickTest.cpp for unit testing.